 How Are Addiction and Mental Health Related?

 If someone has an addiction, they’ll likely have a mental health disorder.
-This is referred to as a co-occurring disorder, and it’s estimated that over 9.2 million Americans struggle with them.
+The existence of two conditions simultaneously is a co-occurring disorder.
+Roughly 9.2 million Americans struggle with co-occurring disorders.
 It’s important to note that just because these conditions occur together often doesn’t always mean they cause each other.
 So, what are some of the reasons why they’re related?

 Self-medication may offer temporary relief but can lead to addiction, which can have devastating effects in the long term.
 There are theories that some addictions can trigger changes in brain structures, which can cause mental health disorders.